 What hiring managers actually look for

-Construction hiring managers and project recruiters scan resumes for three things before they read a single bullet point:
+Construction foremen and site recruiters scan a construction worker resume for three things before they read a single bullet point:

 -